karx/Digital_Icon/lib/WiFiManager/README.md

 ```
 There are a couple of examples in the examples folder that show you how to set a static IP and even how to configure it through the web configuration portal.

+NOTE: You should fill DNS server if you have HTTP requests with hostnames or syncronize time (NTP).
+It's the same as gateway ip or a popular (Google DNS: 8.8.8.8).

 #### Custom HTML, CSS, Javascript
 There are various ways in which you can inject custom HTML, CSS or Javascript into the configuration portal.
 The options are: